microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-mam-managedappflaggedreason.md

 ---
 title: "managedAppFlaggedReason enum type"
-description: "The reason for which a user has been flagged"
+description: "The reason for which a user has been flagged"author: "tfitzmac"
 ---

 # managedAppFlaggedReason enum type